What is a planogram, and how to leverage it in visual merchandising

 Intelligent and appealing retail store layout and merchandise placement help you grow your revenue by making customers spend more time at the store.
 It supports finding a maximum number of the products they may need - even if they hadn't known they needed them when they entered the store.
 Here are some good practices for creating planograms.

-Using planograms for retail space planning and visual merchandising
+Using retail planograms for shelf space planning and visual merchandising

 • Experiment with the best product coupling to leverage cross-merchandising.
 Example: place pasta next to pasta sauces and colanders, cereal next to milk, jackets next to scarves, smartphones next to phone cases, and so on.